 It is my great pleasure to welcome you to the School of Languages and Linguistics.

-Knowledge of European languages and cultures opens up innumerable career opportunities in all areas.
+Knowledge of European languages and cultures opens up career opportunities in innumerable areas.
 As Australia's largest commercial partner, the European Union and its member states continue to play a key role not only in trade but also in military, technological, scientific, diplomatic, and cultural exchanges.
 Our languages are also of crucial importance in other rapidly growing, resource-rich regions such as Latin America and North Asia.
-The combined population of native speakers of Spanish, Russian, French, German and Italian is almost 1 billion.
-That figure is much higher, of course, if non-native speakers are also considered - and, with the exception of English, some of these languages remain the most widely studied languages around the world by a vast margin.

 Understanding how Language, any language, works is essential not only in order to learn a language, but also in order to understand how languages are born, how they change and grow, and how and why some are abandoned and die.
-From writing dictionaries and describing the inner mechanisms or grammars of different languages to getting the big picture of language use in specific societies (including Australian Indigenous peoples) and making sense of language regulation and policy-making, the fields of Linguistics and Applied Linguistics can help you understand what human language is and how it works.
+From writing dictionaries and describing the inner mechanisms of grammars of different languages, to getting the big picture of language use in specific societies (including Australian Indigenous peoples), to understanding best practice in language teaching and assessment, and making sense of language regulation and policy-making, the fields of Linguistics and Applied Linguistics can help you understand what human language is and how it works.

 Whether you are a current or prospective student, a language researcher based in Australia or overseas, or a potential partner, I warmly invite you to join and explore the School.
 I trust that the information contained in these pages will provide you with useful and specific information on the School's activities in teaching, research and engagement, and also on its staff and internal organisation.
 On behalf of my colleagues, welcome, bienvenue, Willkommen, benvenuti, Добро пожаловать, bienvenidos to the School and enjoy your time with us.